Table of Contents

 Being as it is the first episode, I have given an introduction to myself and why I started the podcast.

 Sharing knowledge, information and practical advice related to autism through having conversations with autistic individuals, parents, carers, teachers, educational professionals and service providers.

 The first episode is just me and I will be discussing successful teaching and support strategies that will not just benefit autistic children, but all children.
 I have based these strategies on regular themes that come up during my outreach and consultancy visits to different schools.

 Future episodes will include special guests!

-AST 1: Successful Teaching and Support Strategies (that will not just benefit autistic children, but ALL children!)
+#1: Inclusive teaching and support strategies (that will not just benefit autistic children, but all children!)

 The sensory input in the environment can really have an impact on an individual.
 There is often a lot of sensory input going on around us all of the time.
 In today’s classrooms, there is a lot of sensory stimuli.
 For example; busy, colourful classroom displays, lots of resources around the room on tables and shelves, bright lights, lots of different smells and different sounds.
 Sometimes, autistic children can find it difficult to block out different stimuli or experience the input differently to you and much more sensitively.